camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 throttling, and is given in seconds.
 Adjusting this value is useful to set the speed to which the processing rate can respond to changes.

-The exporting rate is the number of exported records per second, averaged out over the last 5 minutes.
+The exporting rate is the number of exported records per second, averaged out over the last five minutes.

-## Using the Flow Control endpoint to configure the write rate limits
+## Using the flow control endpoint to configure the write rate limits

-This feature can be especially useful adjust the flow control on the fly to solve an incident for a specific cluster without having to reset the clusters.
+This feature can be especially useful to adjust the flow control on the fly to solve an incident for a specific cluster without having to reset the clusters.

 :::caution
-Important to note that this should be used as a temporary fix, and changes should be reverted after the issue is addressed.
-Otherwise, permanent should be done through the environment variables.
+This should be used as a temporary fix, and changes should be reverted after the issue is addressed.
+Otherwise, permanent adjustments should be done through the environment variables.

-Another detail is that configuring the flow control through the endpoint does not preserve the configuration in the broker state, so if this restarts, any leader partition in this broker will revert to the defined configuration in the
+Configuring the flow control through the endpoint does not preserve the configuration in the broker state, so if this restarts, any leader partition in this broker will revert to the defined configuration in the